jsdoc/jsdoc.github.io/content/en/tags-lends.md

 ```
 {% endexample %}

-One final step: Our class framework uses the loaned "initialize" function to construct Person
+One final step: Our class framework uses the loaned `initialize` function to construct `Person`
-instances, but a Person instance does not have its own "initialize" method.
+instances, but a `Person` instance does not have its own `initialize` method.
 The solution is to add
-the @constructs tag to the loaned function.
-Remember to remove the @class tag as well, or else two
+the `@constructs` tag to the loaned function.
+Remember to remove the `@class` tag as well, or else
-classes will be documented.
+two classes will be documented.

 {% example "Documented with a constructor" %}